waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

 and day, to a point where I felt a little bit angry at how people would still write HTML in templating engines with wonky (or even nonexistent!) auto-formatting or syntax highlighting.
-Not to mention TypeScript, a language that give you types, which improve the completion and catches some potential bugs.
+Not to mention TypeScript, a language that give you types which help improve the completion and catch some potential bugs.
 How do people not embrace this awesome stuff and keep writing code with no types or compile-time guarantees like Python or PHP?